 Vegetarian sweet potato pie with sausages

-I also used vegetarian sausages, which are a lot leaner than meat sausages.
+I also used vegetarian sausages, which are a lot lower in fat than meat sausages.

 A word about vegetarian sausages.
 If you've never used them I strongly recommend you give them a try (look for good quality ones).
 They are delicious, taste quite 'meaty', and are simply ideal to use in pies, stews or casseroles, as they add bulk and loads of flavour.
 If you are trying to eat less meat these sausages make a great starting point - they are so tasty you won't miss the real thing at all!